joakim/kay/README.md

 `cell` `message with an (argument)`

-The message is a sequence of words lasting until the end of line or a flow operator is encountered.
+The message is a sequence of words lasting until a pipe operator, closing bracket, comment or end of line is encountered.
 It can contain arguments and expressions, and form a signature that the receiving cell's receptors are matched against.

 For example, to log to the console: